Halvosaurus34/readme-generator/README.md

 ## Installation:

 Clone repo from my GitHub, then "npm install" in node.
 Save your screenshot as "screenshot.PNG" inside the Images directory.
+Use the program with node index.js when in the develop directory.
+A sample video of how to use the program is provided to download in the repo (Presentaion.mp4).

 ## Usage: